 - A nonstick 9x5 loaf pan

 - Or a 9x4 small Pullman loaf pan.
-This pan helps the bread to rise taller, making larger, more classic slices for a sandwich.
-(Highly recommended)
+This pan helps the bread rise taller, making larger, more classic slices for a sandwich.

 - A serrated bread knife is a must for cutting bread.
-Don't use a non-serrated knife or else it will squish the bread and not slice through properly.
+Avoid using a non-serrated knife, as it will squish the bread and won’t cut through cleanly.

 How to Store Gluten Free Sourdough Sandwich Bread